Close

 • Final Deadline: late summer

-Newly admitted students may apply once they complete their Intent to Enroll.
-Students who apply prior to submitting Intent to Enroll will not be matched to any scholarships in the system, as no student information data (including major and class level) is available.
+Please note that incoming students who apply prior to submitting their Intent to Enroll will not be matched to any scholarships in the system, as no student information data (including major and class level) is available.
+It is important that these students return to Aztec Scholarships a few days after submitting their Intent to Enroll to review any Recommended Opportunities that become available once their data is updated within the system.

 Applicants who wish to be considered for scholarships that require financial need are required to submit a Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application and have a complete financial aid file on record by each scholarship's posted deadline.